mpaldridge/mpaldridge.github.io/docs/math3015-lectures-prob.md

 ### Probability as pure mathematics

 Probability has continued to progress in the twentieth century.
 One of the most important was the formalisation of probability as following strict mathematical rules – these are sometimes known as the *axioms* of probability.
-The axiomisation of probability in the most common form used today was due to [**Andrey Kolmogorov** (Russia, 1902–1987)](https://mathshistory.st-andrews.ac.uk/Biographies/Kolmogorov/).
+The axiomisation of probability in the most common form used today was due to [**Andrey Nikolaevich Kolmogorov** (Russia, 1902–1987)](https://mathshistory.st-andrews.ac.uk/Biographies/Kolmogorov/) in 1933.
 Kolmogorov was perhaps the most important probabilist of the twentieth century, but also did important work in mathematical physics and crucial foundational work in areas we might now consider to be computer science.
 (Kolmogorov was also [my](https://genealogy.math.ndsu.nodak.edu/id.php?id=193274) [PhD supervisor](https://genealogy.math.ndsu.nodak.edu/id.php?id=53569)’s PhD supervisor’s PhD supervisor’s PhD supervisor, or my academic great-great-grandfather.)

 Kolmogorov’s axioms go as follows.
 We have a sample space $$\Omega$$ which represents the set of all possible outcomes.
 Then a *probability measure* $$\mathbb P$$ is a function that takes subsets $$A$$ of $$\Omega$$ (called *events*) and assigns them a probability $$\mathbb P(A)$$, that obeys the following rules: